Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

-In the current work, all networks tested were pre-trained on ImageNet, a dataset consisting of thousand categories of objects taken across over 1 million photographs.
-Most of the networks used achieve an impressive degree of accuracy on a test set, at par with human performance on ImageNet \citep{He2015delvingDeep}.
-Therefore, regardless of their plausibility as a models of the human ventral pathways, we can use them to test whether learning statistical regularities on a complex domain of 2D natural images affords the network to extract EFs.
-Some of these regularities might be low-level such as being sensitive to proximity of two stimuli, or their orientations with respect to one another; other might be higher level such as grouping based on shape familiarity.
-By failing to find grouping principles in our experiments we could infer that training on a more complex dataset (e.g. an interactive 3D world) might be necessary for some Gestalt principles to emerge.
+In the current work, all networks tested were pre-trained on a large dataset of natural images: either ImageNet (a dataset consisting of a thousand categories of objects taken across over 1 million photographs, \citealt{ImageNet}) or, in the case of PredNet, the KITTI dataset (\citealt{KITTI}, a car-mounted camera dataset).
+Most of the networks used here achieve an impressive degree of accuracy on a test set of objects, at par with human performance on ImageNet \citep{He2015delvingDeep}.
+Therefore, regardless of their plausibility as a model of the human ventral pathways, we can use them to test whether learning statistical regularities on a complex domain of 2D natural images affords the network to extract EFs.
+Some of these regularities might be low-level such as being sensitive to the proximity of two stimuli, or their orientations with respect to one another; others might be higher level such as grouping based on shape familiarity.
+If we fail to observe grouping principles in our experiments it could be that the models need to be trained on more complex datasets (e.g. an interactive 3D world) in order for some Gestalt principles to emerge, or alternatively, different architectures are required.

-\section{Outline of the current work}
+\subsection{Outline of the current work}